Langleu/MA_Infrastructure/README.md

-# Infrastructure as a Code Repository for Jenkins
+# Infrastructure as a Code Repository

-> contains files to setup a kind cluster with 2 worker nodes and ingress nginx to expose the Jenkins instance.
+> contains files to setup my master thesis project in a kubernetes cluster

 ## Getting Started